ispras/Futag/README.en.md

 - automatically generating fuzzing-targets for functions of libraries in C/C++ languages.
 Additionally, Futag provides the ability to test compiled targets.

-## 2. Install
+## 2. Installation
+### 2.1.
+Using a docker container
+You can try to build Futag with pre-built [Docker files](https://github.com/ispras/Futag/tree/main/product-tests/build-test) for Ubuntu OS.

+### 2.2.
+Using a prepackaged package
+Download the latest [futag-llvm.1.3.tar.xz](https://github.com/ispras/Futag/releases/tag/1.3) and unzip

+### 2.3.
+Building and installing from source

+#### 2.3.1.
+Dependencies
-This instruction will get you a copy of the project and running on a Unix-liked system.
+This instruction allows you to build a copy of the project and run it on a Unix-like system.

-### Prerequisites

 Futag is based on [llvm-project](https://llvm.org/).
 For compiling the project, these packages must be installed on your system: